ANSWERED: Understanding taxes, fees and other charges on your Comcast bill

-This charge recovers Comcast’s required contribution to your state’s Universal Service Fund, which is a state fund that ensures the availability of affordable communications services to low-income and rural customers (as well as eligible schools, libraries and health care providers).
+This charge recovers Comcast’s contribution to your state’s Universal Service Fund, which is a state fund that ensures the availability of affordable communications services to certain types of customers.
+It is neither government-mandated nor a tax.

 This fee helps states and localities fund their 911 and E911 systems, along with other emergency services.
-The amount of this fee varies by state, and in some states the fee may vary by locality.
-This fee represents a greater part of what the state or local governments charge us based on voice services.
+The amount of this fee varies by state, and in some states, the fee may vary by locality.

 Federal Excise Tax